 To date, the Conservancy has brought in over $4 million in state and federal farmland protection funds to complete a number of projects throughout the county.
 We are proud to have preserved the 4th generation Stanek Farm in Elmwood Township and the Newton Farm and it’s beautiful views of the Manitou Passage from Jelinek Road in Leelanau Township.

-For information about protecting farmland, please contact our Land Protection Specialist, Kim Hayes at firstname.lastname@example.org.
+For information about protecting farmland, please contact our Director of Land Programs Matt Heiman: firstname.lastname@example.org

 - Conservation Guidebook for Landowers–Downloadable PDF